4d/docs/docs/FormObjects/list_overview.md

 Where appropriate, the expand/collapse icon is automatically displayed to the left of the item.
 Hierarchical lists support an unlimited number of sublevels.

-## Data source management
+## Hierarchical list data source

-The contents of a hierarchical list form object can be initialized using one of the following ways:
+The contents of a hierarchical list form object can be initialized in one of the following ways:

-- Associate an existing design choice list as a [datasource property](properties_DataSource.md#choice-list) to the object.
-The choice list must have been defined in the Lists editor.
+- Associate an existing [choice list](properties_DataSource.md#choice-list) to the object.
+The choice list must have been defined in the List editor in Design mode.
 - Directly assign a hierarchical list  reference to the [variable or expression](properties_Object.md#variable-or-expression) associated with the form object.

-In any cases, you manage hierarchical lists at runtime using the [Hierarchical list](https://doc.4d.com/4Dv17R6/4D/17-R6/Hierarchical-Lists.201-4310291.en.html) commands in the 4D language.
+In both cases, you manage a hierarchical list at runtime through its *ListRef* reference, using the [Hierarchical list](https://doc.4d.com/4Dv17R6/4D/17-R6/Hierarchical-Lists.201-4310291.en.html) commands in the 4D language.

 ## ListRef and object name